 Turns out I had the perfect first act for my life’s work.
-It initiated me into all the things that show up every single day in my work with women: empathy, yearning, self-discovery, transition, risk, fear, love, loss, deep listening, conflict, action, courage, comedy, drama, story, creativity.
+Those early years, when I thought I was floundering, actually initiated me into all the things that show up in my work: empathy, creativity, love and deep listening, to name a few.

-Now, I can look back and see that even though I got a little lost sometimes, ultimately I followed my heart.
+I look back now and see that even though I got a little lost sometimes, ultimately I followed my heart.
 If you’re interested in the full bio, check out my profile on LinkedIn.

 the coming full circle story

-All those years of roaming gave me a unique view of human nature and life’s inevitable ambiguities.
-I’ve developed a healthy respect for paradox and see the wisdom of both/and rather than either/or.
+All those days of roaming gave me a unique view of life’s inevitable ambiguities.
+I’ve got a healthy respect now for paradox and the wisdom of both/and (rather than either/or).

-That philosophy extends to my work too, and I’m committed to an integrative approach that combines both in-depth exploration and meaningful action.
+That’s why I’m committed to an integrative approach to counseling and coaching that combines both in-depth exploration and meaningful action.
 My clients tell me this works really well for them.

-I also know now that it doesn’t really matter whether you start out as a nomad or a homebody.
+I also know now that it doesn’t really matter whether you start out as a nomad (like I did) or a homebody.
 Either way you can be pretty sure that one day your own inner voice will rise up and demand your attention, just like mine did.

 When it does, I’d be honored to be the one to help you hear it.
 You can find out more about my work with clients on my coaching page.

 As much as I love my work, there’s more to life than work.
-So here are a few of the other things I love…
+A few of the other things I love…

 - Splitting my time between Sacramento and Sonoma County.